TOPICS

 SPEAKERS BUREAU

-Scholars of the Convergence Law Institute are available to speak or testify at event in the Washington, D.C. area, around the United States, or abroad.
+Scholars of the Convergence Law Institute are available to speak or testify at events in the Washington, D.C. area, around the United States, or abroad.

 Available speakers include: